ShadiyahMangru/AWSCertifiedCloudPractitionerPrep/README.md

   - NACL rules are applied to all EC2 instances in the associated subnet; security groups are applied on a per-instance basis
 - IAM is the AWS user management, authentication, and authorization service (IAM roles a secure way to grant permissions to entities that you trust to access AWS resources)
   - 5 areas of IAM: manage user password, manage access keys, manage signing certificates, delete user, add user to groups
+- Identity and Access Management (IAM) Policies:
+   - To manage access in AWS: (i) create a policy defining permissions, (ii) associate policy with an identity or resource
+   - AWS supports six types of policies: identity-based policies, resource-based policies, permissions boundaries, Organizations SCPs, ACLs, and session policies
 - To enable clients to sign-up and sign-in to your mobile and web app, use Amazon Cognito
+- NAT Gateways: You can use a network address translation (NAT) gateway to enable instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating a connection with those instances.
 ### Identify resources for security support
 - AWS Security Blog